chrisy2hats/mem-grep/README.md

 ``
 cmake . && make -j $(nproc) mem-analyze
 ``
+## Building - GUI
+## On an Ubuntu 18.04 system the GUI build dependencies can be satisfied by running
+``
+sudo apt update && sudo apt install qtbase5-dev qt5-qmake build-essential qt5-default
+``

+## Compile GUI
+``
+qmake src/GUI/mem-grep.pro && make
+``

+There should then be a mem-grep-gui binary in your current directory

 **System Configuration**
 Inorder to be allowed to access a remote processes memory the program must be run as root